iramshiv/ase_scraper/README.md

 ### DSL

 An example of dsl is implemented in the project, eventhough it doesn't contribute to the project.
-This is DSL for sdding two numbers.
+This is DSL for adding two numbers.

 *Source dsl script*